Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Experiments

 \section{Experiments}

 We evaluated our method on widely used benchmark datasets for few-shot semantic segmentation and cross-domain FSS.
 We set the LoRA rank to $r = 2^{6}$ and fine-tuned the encoder for eight iterations per episode.
 Performance is reported in terms of mean IoU (\%) across different shot settings.
-Each method is compared against its corresponding vanilla version (without TaP), and results are averaged over five runs with 1000 episodes each.
-We compare our method against a simple baseline that fine-tunes the decoder, leaving the encoder frozen.
+Each method is compared with its vanilla version (without TaP), and results are averaged across 5 runs with 1000 episodes each.
+We compare our method against a simple baseline that fine-tunes the decoder while keeping the encoder frozen.
 This baseline is referred to as \textit{Decoder FT} in the tables.
 Also, we include AdaptiveFSS \cite{wangAdaptiveFSSNovel2024}, a recent method that fine-tunes additional prototypes in the encoder.
-This method was initially proposed as an additional adaptation stage after meta-training; however, we modified it for our purposes by implementing it during the test phase.
-AdaptiveFSS was adapted from the authors’ models for test-time use, as it is not a direct plug-and-play solution.
+This method was originally introduced as an additional adaptation stage after meta-training.
+In our work, however, we modify the procedure to operate at test time.
+Specifically, AdaptiveFSS was reimplemented and adapted from the authors’ models for test-time use, since the original implementation is not provided as a direct plug-and-play solution.

 For the encoder backbones, we used ResNet-50 for HDMNet \cite{pengHierarchicalDenseCorrelation2023}, BAM \cite{langLearningWhatNot2022}, and DMTNet \cite{heDeepResidualLearning2016a}; Swin-B for DCAMA \cite{liuSwinTransformerHierarchical2021}; and ViT-B for Label Anything \cite{dosovitskiyImageWorth16x162020} and FPTrans \cite{zhang2022feature}.
 The focusing parameter $\gamma$ of the Focal Loss was set to $2$ following recommendations in \cite{linFocalLossDense2017}.
 We employed the Adam optimizer with a learning rate of $1\text{e}^{-3}$ for DCAMA and Label Anything, and $1\text{e}^{-4}$ for BAM, HDMNet, and DMTNet.
 The batch size was set to 1, so that weights were updated only on the current episode.
 All experiments were conducted on an NVIDIA A100 GPU with 64GB of memory.
-Further experiments on the choice of LoRA as an adapter are reported in the supplementary material.